 You can use any flow of saline water.
 While the equipment needs to be located in an area where there are no hazardous environments, once you inject sodium hypochlorite into the main ballast water system next door through small pipelines.

 The slipstream system does not eliminate hot work in the pump room, but it definitely lessens it.
-Filter installation can remove zooplankton, some phytoplankton, and sediment (but not all of them) from the water; reducing your workload within the area of the vessel significantly.
+Filter installation can remove zooplankton, some phytoplankton, and sediment (but not all of them) from the water, reducing your workload within the area of the vessel significantly.

 BENEFITS OF ELECTRO CHLORINATION SYSTEM